datopian/data-explorer-graphql/README.md

 yarn build
 ```

+2. If you are using Hasura GraphQL API, you must update `.env` file with the hasura secret key on `REACT_APP_HASURA_KEY`

-2. Move the bundles to your site.
+3. Move the bundles to your site.
 Make sure you have `div` elment with id `root` in the HTML.
 That element should provide following attributes:

 * `data-graphql` - your GraphQL API endpoint.
 * `data-dataset` - dataset name which should be a table/view name that we can query using GraphQL API.